2007debra/linux-command-showcase/mydocumentation/Essential-Commands.md

 Command used: `cut -d " " -f 3 logs.txt > time.txt` to extract a copy of the 3rd column in logs.txt file which storres the value of times and place in another file the time.txt file

-### To cut and extract information from a file

-Command used: `cut -d " " -f 3 logs.txt > time.txt` to extract a copy of the 3rd column in logs.txt file which storres the value of times and place in another file the time.txt file

 ### Arranging files alphabetically

 Command used: `sort countries` you can use option `-o` to overwrite the output in an existing file so that I dont have to create a new file again for arranged countries `sort countries -o countries`